Pros / This headset has a charging case that extends battery life an additional 10 hours.

 Many of the Bluetooth headsets available today are stuck in the past with cheap, clunky, plastic designs; short battery life; and inferior audio quality.
 With the Plantronics Voyager Edge headset, form meets function.
 This Bluetooth earpiece manages to hit an almost perfect balance between style, comfort and performance.

 The headset has impressive battery life that can be extended thanks to an included charging case.
 Its three discrete microphones and boom arm pick up all of your words and block out background noise to deliver exceptional call quality.
 In addition, the headset frees your hands so you can be more productive.
-It's for these reasons we award it the Top Ten Reviews Gold Award for the best Bluetooth headset.

 To test the Edge’s call performance, we wore it for several days in different environments to get a sense of how well its microphones and speaker perform.
 Needless to say, the voice quality is fantastic.